ruejo2013/Machine-Learning-Candlestick-Recognition-Trading-Strategy-/README.md

 # Description

-This project identifies multiple candlestick patterns using Python, which are used to feed into a machine learning model that will predict market movement based off of multiple pattern factors.
+This project identifies multiple candlestick patterns using Python, which are used to feed into machine learning models (Naive Bayes Model and Artificial Neural Network Model) that will predict market movement based off of multiple pattern factors.
 While there are strategies to trade based on one candlestick pattern, using multiple patterns paired with machine learning gives us the confluence needed to make more confident trades.

 ---

 # Research Questions to Answer
 How well can we train a machine learning model to identify certain candlestick formations?
 Can we create a profitable trading strategy based off the model's candlestick formation identification?

 ---